 A film about lockdown forcing a separating couple to stick together should provide scope for some meaningful introspection but little light is shone on relationships by the discussions of this pair.

-And the idea of a jewellery heist that just can’t fail, not least as every has their faces covered, also has potential as the reality of the situation dawn on these bickering beginners – but somehow, they fail to ratchet up the tension.
+And the idea of a jewellery heist that just can’t fail, not least as everyone has their faces covered, also has potential as the reality of the situation dawn on these bickering beginners – but somehow, they fail to ratchet up the tension.